ycpcs/cs360-spring2021/resources.md

 -   [CLion](https://www.jetbrains.com/clion/) This is the IDE we will be using in this course.
 You will need to create an account using your YCP email to receive a free license.

+-   [CamScanner](https://www.camscanner.com/) This is a nice mobile scanner app to generate .pdf files.

 ## Windows 10